 General Production Process

-- 2. The first lining of the cloth with washi (hadaurauchi)
+- 2. The first lining of the cloth (hadaurauchi)

-After cutting the cloth and adjusting the patterns, mizihiki, which gives water and shrinkage to the cloth, is carried out.
-The lining paper (urauchigami) is chosen according to each part, and cut to size.
-The paste is equally spread from the center on the lining paper.
-Then the lining paper is attached to the cloth and fixed by stroking with a stroke brush.
+Usuminogami, a thin Japanese traditional paper which has tensile strength and solidity, is often used for the first lining.
+After cutting the cloth and adjusting the patterns, water is applied to shrink the cloth in advance.
+The lining paper is chosen for each part, and is cut to size.
+Paste is equally spread from the center on the lining paper.
+Then the lining paper is attached to the cloth and fixed by stroking with a brush.
 This is a process requiring great care and concentration because the artisan is working directly with the honshi and the cloth.

-- 3. The second lining of the cloth with washi (mashiurauchi)
+- 3. The second lining of the cloth (mashiurauchi)

-- 5. Tsukemawashi All the parts are connected making sure to match the patterns.
+All the parts are connected while making sure to match the patterns.

-- 6. The whole lining (souurauchi) Generally a smooth and solid sheet of udashi (a kind of washi paper) is used to line the whole piece.
+A smooth and solid sheet of udashi, a Japanese traditional paper that contains white clay, is used to line the whole piece.

-- 9. Inspection A final inspection is carried out ensuring good horizontal balance when hanging and the like.
+A final inspection is carried out ensuring good horizontal balance when hanging.

 Where to Buy & More Information